 How long can flowers go without water depends on several factors, for example, which flower are you using, what is the size of the flowers, and where are they kept.

-Anyone who has ever received a bouquet knows how quickly it can begin to wilt.
+Anyone who has ever received a bouquet of roses knows how quickly it can begin to wilt.

 In the following guide, we’ll answer your questions and share tips and tricks to extend their life.

 - How Long Can Flowers Go Without Water?

 - How to Extend The Life of Your Flowers?

 On the other hand, non-native flowers and the bigger blooms can start to wilt sooner than their native counterparts.
 But generally, flowers of any kind have a healthy life of about 3-6 days, after which you’ll see them wilt.

 Flowers wilt because they’re not getting enough water.
 When the flowers don’t have enough water, they can’t transport nutrients and moisture up their stems.
 Also, the water evaporates because of the petal’s surface area, leaving the flowers dry.
 This causes the flower’s fresh look to appear more gloomy, and tired, lastly to end up wilting.

 Factors That Speed Up Wilting

 Several factors play a role in how long flowers can last without water.
 In addition to the type of flower and the size of the bloom.
 A few other factors can affect how long a flower lasts.
 These include the humidity level, the temperature, and how often the flower is exposed to sunlight.